dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ## Example:

-The below code examples loosely describes an application that processes orders.
-In the examples, there are two services - an order processing service and a checkout service.
+The below code example loosely describes an application that processes orders.
+In the example, there are two services - an order processing service and a checkout service.
 Both services have Dapr sidecars.
-The order processing service uses Dapr to publish a message and the checkout service subscribes to the message in RabbitMQ.
+The order processing service uses Dapr to publish a message to RabbitMQ and the checkout service subscribes to the topic in the message queue.

 <img src="/images/building-block-pub-sub-example.png" width=1000 alt="Diagram showing state management of example service">